eScription Trouble-Shooting Guide

 Exceptions:

-2. If you have already received, and responded to this security prompt during your current web browser session, you will not be prompted again.
+1. If you have already responded to the security prompt during your current web browser session, you will not be prompted again.
 (See General FAQ #3, General FAQ #14)

-4. The SpecheBox Applet will load and connect to our broadcast server.
+4. The SpecheBox will load and connect to our broadcast server.

 Requirements of the eScription Platform: